deemahq/portfolio/README.md

 # Data Science Portfolio

 Welcome!
-I’m transitioning from a biology background to data science.
+I’m transitioning from a biology background into data science.
-This portfolio showcases projects that highlight my growth in analytics, coding, and data visualization.
+This portfolio showcases projects that demonstrate my development in data analysis, coding, and applied problem-solving, with a focus on healthcare and public health applications.

-I’m currently completing prerequisite coursework for a Master’s in Data Science, with interests in healthcare analytics and statistical modeling.
+I am currently completing prerequisite coursework in preparation for a Master’s in Data Science, with interests in healthcare analytics and population-level data analysis.

 ---